NickleDave/nicholdav-info-jekyll/README.md

 or how to use any developer tools like `git`.

 But I knew there were things I wanted to modify, such as the theme / template.
-The downside of the `academicpages` approach is that there's little documentation in its guide about
-*what* changes were made to the `minimal-mistakes` theme, and why.
+There's little documentation in the `academicpages` guide about *what* changes were made to the `minimal-mistakes` theme, and why.
 How did Stuart evolve the template from your standard `jekyll` minimal blog page to a very specific set-up for academics